 - Post-MSN Adult-Gerontology Clinical Nurse Specialist Certificate

-Our graduate nursing classes combine face to face meeting with online learning.
-Classes meet Saturday, for a total of 6 Saturday class sessions each semester, at our beautiful and historic Doheny campus in downtown Los Angeles.
-Students have the opportunity to join our MSN program in Fall, Spring, or Summer semesters.
+Our graduate nursing classes combine face-to-face meetings with online learning.
+In-person class sessions meet only six Saturdays each semester at our beautiful and historic Doheny campus in Los Angeles.
+Students have the opportunity to join our MSN program in fall, spring, or summer semesters.

-The Adult-Gerontology Clinical Nurse Specialist track in the MSN program conforms to the California Board of Registered Nursing’s requirements for California Clinical Nurse Specialist (CNS) Certification.
+*The Adult-Gerontology Clinical Nurse Specialist track in the MSN program conforms to the California Board of Registered Nursing’s requirements for California Clinical Nurse Specialist (CNS) Certification.
 For students who wish to practice in a state other than California, you may or may not have additional requirements you must complete prior to applying for your license.
 Mount Saint Mary’s University is in the process of researching program professional licensure standards in other states.
-Contact Dr. Madeleine Bruning at firstname.lastname@example.org to discuss additional requirements that may be needed to obtain CNS certification in a state outside of California.
+Please contact the Director of the MSN program at firstname.lastname@example.org or 213.477.2723 to discuss additional requirements that may be needed to obtain CNS certification in a state outside of California.

 The baccalaureate degree program in nursing/master's degree program in nursing and the post-graduate APRN certificate program at Mount Saint Mary's University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).